-\section{standard Ward identity in QED}
+\section{Standard Ward identity in QED}

-From the above we learn that for any diagram, there is a definitely 'original' definition without any ambiguity of the loop integral momenta.
-This experience of calculation demonstrated here are expected to be applied to higher loop level calculations to eliminate any ambiguity for the choice of the loop integrated momenta.
+From the above we learn that for any diagram, there is a definitely 'original' definition on loop momenta in the integral without any uncertainty.
+This experience of calculation demonstrated in this paper is expected to be applied to multi-loop diagram calculations to eliminate any ambiguity for the choice of the integrated loop momenta.

-This also helps for the understanding of the momentum flow in discussing the Ward identity in QED.
+Besides, this also helps for understanding the momentum flow in the Ward identity of QED \cite{MY}.

 Things can be easily made clear at one loop for QED.
 The electron self energy can be written as